Directed-energy weapon: Northern Ireland "squawk box" field trials

 In 1973, New Scientist magazine reported that a sonic weapon known as a "squawk box" underwent successful field trials in Northern Ireland, using soldiers as guinea pigs.
 The device combined two slightly different frequencies which when heard would be heard as the sum of the two frequencies (ultrasonic) and the difference between the two frequencies (infrasonic) e.g. two directional speakers emitting 16,000 Hz and 16,002 Hz frequencies would produce in the ear two frequencies of 32,002 Hz and 2 Hz.

 The article states: "The squawk box is highly directional which gives it its appeal.
 Its effective beam width is so small that it can be directed at individuals in a riot.
 Other members of a crowd are unaffected, except by panic when they see people fainting, being sick, or running from the scene with their hands over their ears.
 The virtual inaudibility of the equipment is said to produce a 'spooky' psychological effect."
 The UK's Ministry of Defence denied the existence of such a device.
 It stated that it did have, however, an "ultra-loud public address system which [...] could be 'used for verbal communication over two miles, or put out a sustained or modulated sound blanket to make conversation, and thus crowd organisation, impossible.'"

 East German "decomposition" methods

-The writer Jürgen Fuchs described decomposition methods as 'an attack on the human soul'.
+The East German writer Jürgen Fuchs described Zersetzung methods as 'an attack on the human soul'.
 He died of a rare form of leukemia in 1999 which he believed was the result of radiation poisoning.
 He, and others, suspected he had been targeted with directed X-rays during his imprisonment.

 In East Germany in the 1960s, in an effort to avoid international condemnation for arresting and interrogating people for holding politically incorrect views or for performing actions deemed hostile by the state security service, the Stasi, attempted alternative methods of repression which could paralyze people without imprisoning them.
 One such alternative method was called decomposition (transl.
 Zersetzung).
 In the 1970s and 1980s it became the primary method of repressing domestic "hostile-negative" forces.

 Some of the victims of this method suffered from cancer and claimed that they had also been targeted with directed X-rays.
 In addition, when the East German state collapsed, powerful X-ray equipment was found in prisons without there being any apparent reason to justify its presence.
 In 1999, the modern German state was investigating the possibility that this X-ray equipment was being used as weaponry and that it was a deliberate policy of the Stasi to attempt to give prisoners radiation poisoning, and thereby cancer, through the use of directed X-rays.